sabreuse/accessible-menus/readme.txt

 = Will this work with any theme? =

-At the moment, the plugin works in Twenty Twelve and Twenty Thirteen.
-For Twenty Ten and Twenty Eleven, see Graham's original plugin at http://www.coolfields.co.uk/2011/12/wordpress-keyboard-accessible-dropdown-menus-plugin-version-0-1/.
-Support for other themes is planned for future releases.
+We can't guarantee that it works in all themes, but it now works in many more than in earlier versions.
+It has been tested in Twenty Ten through Twenty Thirteen, themes based on Automattic's Underscores base theme, and a number of others.
+The plugin looks for the "navigation" ARIA role rather than any particular ID, so it should work in most themes that correctly implement roles.

 = What about child themes? =

-If the plugin works in a parent theme, it should work in most child themes based on that parent.
-However, because of the nature of child themes, this cannot be guaranteed in every case.
+If the plugin works in a parent theme, it should work in child themes based on that parent.
+However, because of the nature of child themes, this cannot be guaranteed.

 == Changelog ==

+= 0.4 =
+* Extend to multiple themes: now works with all the Twenties, themes based on Underscores, and many others, provided they correctly use ARIA role=navigation for menus.
+* JavaScript refactoring for better performance.

 = 0.3 =
 * Fix an issue that caused the keyboard access code to break mobile navigation.